Jump to:

 Patho-anatomy/physiology

 AIDP and CIDP are primarily demyelinating conditions.
 However, severe demyelination can lead to axonal damage.
 Postmortem studies confirm segmental demyelination in large and small motor and sensory nerves and spinal roots with signs of secondary axonal degeneration.
-By contrast, AMAN is driven by macrophages leading to primary axonal injury.30
+By contrast, axonal GBS variants, such as AMAN, are characterized by IgG and complement-mediated attack with macrophage invasion of the nodes of Ranvier with myelin sparing.32

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)